Blog

 read moreThe ultimate guide to the federal bankruptcy fraud statute

-What Federal Bankruptcy Fraud Actually Means 18 U.S.C. § 157 makes bankruptcy fraud a federal felony, punishable by up to 5 years in federal prison.
+What Federal Bankruptcy Fraud Actually Means What is the federal statute for bankruptcy fraud?
+18 U.S.C. § 157 makes bankruptcy fraud a federal felony, punishable by up to 5 years in federal prison.
 This isn’t just about making mistakes on paperwork.
-The government has to prove you knowingly and fraudulently made false statements, concealed assets, or otherwise tried to game the bankruptcy system. […]
+The government has to prove you knowingly and fraudulently made false statements, concealed assets, […]

 read moreHow do I protect my assets in healthcare investigations